p3p31v/p3p31v/README.md

 <br />

 ### About Me 🚀
-🌱 I’m a physicist with a growing passion about programming</br>
+🌱 I’m a physicist with a growing passion for programming</br>
 👨‍💻  I am passionate about Data Analysis & Data Science. </br>

 ### My Experiences 🙌